anujsahatpure/ecw_python_task/README.md

 ## Interview Assignment for ECW

-This is my interview assignment for ECW, implementing a secure Python web application for task management.
+This is my interview assignment for ECW, implementing a  Python web application.

 ---